Volunteer at the Library

 In many ways, volunteers are like staff members.
 We expect that you will work in a manner that reflects positively on our library.
 As a representative of the library, you should work steadily and in a respectful manner.

 We require that volunteers have the physical requirements necessary to properly complete tasks without staff assistance.
-These may include bending, squatting, reaching, pushing a cart filled with books and lifting 40 pound courier bags.
+These may include bending, squatting, reaching, pushing a cart filled with books, and lifting 40-pound courier bins.
 If you have vision that requires eyeglasses or contact lenses, we ask that you wear these while working at the library.
 Please inform the Volunteer Specialist if you cannot meet these requirements.

 Shelving materials is the primary job for our volunteers.
 Other ongoing work includes book mending or cleaning, shelf reading, retrieving patron holds, edging and straightening shelves and other important library-related tasks.
 If you are interested in any of these areas specifically, please let the Volunteer Specialist know and training may be arranged.
 Occasionally, a special program or project requires the help of volunteers, and we keep a list of those willing to be called as needed.